Resources for Chairs/Heads

-Buller, Jeffrey L. Academic Leadership Day by Day: Small Steps that Lead to Great Success.
-San Francisco, CA: Jossey-Bass, 2011.
+Buller, Jeffrey L. Academic Leadership Day by Day: Small steps that lead to great success,

 This unusual book offers 365 daily ideas for reflection and action.
 October 5, for example, is a day to “Look Around You,” by taking a fresh look at your workplace environment to see how it appears to others.
 This book may be especially useful to an experienced chair who wants to refresh his/her perspective and approach.

-Davis, James R. Learning to Lead: A handbook for postsecondary administrators.
-Rowan & Littlefield Publishers, with the American Council on Education, 2011.
+Davis, James R. Learning to Lead: A handbook for postsecondary administrators,

 An engaging overview of higher-education leadership, aimed primarily at new deans.
 The author approaches his topic by taking us through the experiences of new dean Mary Williams in her first year in the job by introducing her to all aspects of administration and leadership.

 Gmelch, W.H. and Miskin, V.D.
-Leadership skills for department chairs, 2nd edition.
-Madison, WI: Atwood Publishing, 2011.
+Leadership Skills for Department Chairs, 2nd edition,

 Billed as an “individual leadership seminar,” this book includes numerous exercises and inventories for chairs.
 The approach is suitable to those seeking a thorough study of the role of the chair and a benefiting from developing action plans to maximize their success in the job.

 Roper, S.S. and Deal, T.E.
-Peak Performance for Deans and Chairs.
-Rowan & Littlefield Publishers, with the American Council of Education, 2009.
+Peak Performance for Deans and Chairs,

 The authors believe that too often, deans and chairs fail to perceive what is important about a management situation.
 To enhance analysis of a problem, leaders should look at all situations through four “frames” or “lenses” – 1) human resources; 2) structural; 3) political; and 4) symbolic – which will guide them in moving forward.
 The book is structured around lively case studies of typical decanal and chair challenges.